adept/hledger-docker/README.md

 docker run --rm -v "$HOME/hledger-data:/data" dastapov/hledger hledger -f /data/hledger.journal stats
 ```

-Make sure you provide `--rm` agrument to `docker run`, otherwise your containers will be kept in container
+Make sure you provide `--rm` argument to `docker run`, otherwise your containers will be kept in the container
 registry even after you are done with them, which is probably not what you want.

 ### Using image for hledger development